 Though they don’t fly like birds or bats, the very sight of these brightly colored southeast Asian snakes “swimming” through the air between trees is awesome.
-Scientists have invested much time and money into figuring out just how flying snakes “fly,” but for the snake, it’s just another life skill.
+Scientists are studying flying snakes and figuring out just how flying snakes “fly,” but for the snake, it’s just another life skill.
 Gliding saves time and energy when it’s time to hunt for prey and avoid being hunted.

-- The beautiful paradise tree snake is the best glider of all the flying snakes.
+- The beautiful paradise tree snake is the most skilled glider of all the flying snakes.

 - Flying snakes are the best gliders of all gliding animals, as they don’t have to bother with drag-producing limbs.
 Indeed, they’re the only gliding limbless vertebrates or animals with a backbone.

 - These snakes can glide at speeds up to 25 miles per hour and as far as 78 to 300 feet at a time.

 - Smaller snakes are better at gliding than larger ones.

 The flying snake’s scientific name is Chrysopelea ornata.
 The genus they belong to is Chrysopelea.
 Interestingly, scientists don’t know where the genus name comes from, though “chryso” seems to be taken from the Greek word chrysos which means “golden.”

 While flying snakes, also known as gliding snakes, were recognized in the 1890s, scientists have been studying their unique abilities only over the past 20 years and as a result, there is limited information available on the species, including how they evolved and their history.